 Liquor Storage Tips

 While liquor can stay good for a considerable amount of time, there are specific steps you can take to ensure you're getting the freshest taste out of any bottle.
 The most important is to avoid leaving open bottles too long: for the best flavor, plan on drinking liqueurs within eight months and hard liquors within a year or two.

 - Store liquor bottles upright.
 While it's traditional to store wine on its side when it's sealed with a cork, liquor bottles should always stand up straight.
 This prevents leaks from screw caps, and there is the possibility that the alcohol will eat away at cork enclosures and taint your liquor.

 - Keep opened bottles tightly sealed.
 Use the original cap, a replacement cork, or a wine stopper that takes the air out of the bottle.

 - Never store liquor with speed pourers unless you're using them during a party.
 Even the best designs allow air to get inside the bottle and will quickly deteriorate the alcohol's quality.

 - Avoid exposure to extreme heat or cold.
 Keep your liquor cabinet away from an exterior wall and heat vents.

 - Avoid bright, direct light.
-Consider storing your liquor bottles behind tinted glass if window light is prevalent in your home bar.
+Consider storing liquor bottles behind tinted glass if window light is prevalent in your bar.

 - When in doubt, pour the liquor in question into a glass.
-If it does not look, smell or taste right, it's probably best to throw it out.
+If it doesn't look, smell, or taste right, it's probably best to throw it out.